 It is almost always directly correlated with the degree of industrialization and intensities of chemical usage.
 Large urbanized, heavily populated areas are also a source of contaminated biosolids or treated sewage sludge which contain not only human fecal matter but many of these same chemical contaminants washed through the system over the years.
 Philadelphia has a single sewer system which means everything from rainwater to toilet flushes to industrial residue all goes to the same place.
 Yuck.

 Given Philadelphia’s rich industrial past it is an issue that takes on a particular importance for us, more so those, such as our own communities, who live in some of the most heavily post industrial sections of Philadelphia.
-The past has unfortunately left behind many chemical remnants, the very ingredients in fact, that went into the light to heavy industry-the heavy metals that forged the locomotives, petroleums that drove the freight lines, ships and base materials metal such as lead cadmium and zinc -that formed the nucleus of Philadelphia’s once thriving business past.
+The past has unfortunately left behind many chemical remnants, the very ingredients that went into the light to heavy industry that formed the nucleus of Philadelphia’s once thriving business past.
+Heavy metals forged locomotives, petroleums drove the freight lines, ships built of metals like lead, cadmium and zinc.

-The concern over soil contamination stems primarily from health risks, from direct contact with the contaminated soil, vapors from the contaminants, and from secondary contamination of water supplies within and underlying the soil.
+The concern over soil contamination stems primarily from health risks, from direct contact with the contaminated soil and soil dust, vapors from the contaminants, and from secondary contamination of water supplies within and underlying the soil.
 Many local residents have been witness to the level of activity involved in the clean up of contaminated sites.
 Mapping of contaminated soil sites and the resulting cleanup are time consuming and expensive tasks, requiring extensive amounts of geology, hydrology, chemistry and computer modeling skills.

-If you have issues with your soil, growing above ground in raised beds is always an option as is growing in an assortment of everything from old sneakers (talk about contaminated) to unused kiddie pools.
+Growing above ground in raised beds is always an option as is growing in an assortment of everything from old sneakers (talk about contaminated) to unused kiddie pools.
 Don’t try to take on remediation yourself unless you have a strong back, deep scientific and financial resources and a way of removing the soil that is there.
 Moving your problem to someone else’s yard is not the answer.
-Leave that to the professionals who have multiple technologies available to them-including phytoremediation -ironically the use of plants to pull the contaminants out of the soil, restructure them and release them into the air.
+Leave that to the professionals who have multiple technologies available to them-including phytoremediation – ironically the use of plants to pull the contaminants out of the soil, restructure them and release them into the air.
+But then what to do with those contaminated plants?

 Cleanup or remediation is analyzed by environmental scientists who utilize field measurement of soil chemicals and also apply computer models for analyzing transport and fate of soil chemicals.
 There are several principal strategies for remediation: